Courses

 ENGL 269 New World Narratives: American Literature 1500-1790 A study of the different tales emerging from those indigenous to or settling "America."
 Texts include American Indian creation myths, European exploration narratives, Puritan poetry, captivity and slave narratives, and late 18th-century fiction and nonfiction.
 For the Historical and Cultural Breadth requirement, this course counts as a Pre-19th-Century course.
 A Reading the World course or instructor permission.

-ENGL 270 Reform and Renaissance US Literature U.S. Literature 1790-1865 A study of literature emerging during a period of significant cultural upheavals: the unsettling of indigenous populations, the movement of European populations westward, and the Slavery and Woman questions.
+ENGL 270 Reform and Renaissance U.S. Literature 1790-1865 A study of literature emerging during a period of significant cultural upheavals: the unsettling of indigenous populations, the movement of European populations westward, and the Slavery and Woman questions.
 Through an exploration of diverse texts, students will examine a literature shaped by an impulse to transform or reform pre-existing perspectives and genres.
 For the Historical and Cultural Breadth requirement, this course counts as a 19th-Century course.
 A Reading the World course or instructor permission.

 ENGL 275 American Realisms: U.S. Literature 1865-1914 This course examines a variety of approaches to knowing a literary period.
 We will explore theoretical, socio-historical, formal, and thematic paradigms that can organize our understanding of the wide variety of written and cinematic texts produced in the period between the end of the Civil War and the beginning of World War I. Through a study of the frequently conflicting stories about gender, race, sexuality, art, and Americanness that come to voice during this period, students will challenge and complicate their definitions of literary realism.
 For the Historical and Cultural Breadth requirement, this course counts as a 19th-Century course.
 A Reading the World course or instructor permission.